 2, Next use an SEO research tool to collect the keywords relevant to your site with the highest average monthly search volume (AMS).
 Rank tracking software services provide these total volume estimates.

-3, Compare the top 50 paid terms that your team has spent money on with the top 50 keyword terms that have the potential to bring the most traffic to your site.
+3, Compare the top 50 paid terms that your team has spent money on with the top 50 keyword terms that have the potential to bring the most traffic to your website.

 SEO Value Strategies